andyosei12/altschool-third-node-assignment/README.md

 1. Run _npm start / npm run start:web_ for the web server
 2. Run _npm run start:api_ for the api server

+## Items Filtering

+You can filter items by size with value either 's','m','l'